Eswatini Government

 Senate (30 seats; 20 members appointed by the monarch and 10 indirectly elected by simple majority vote by the House of Assembly; members serve 5-year terms)

-House of Assembly (73 seats; 59 members directly elected in single-seat constituencies or tinkhundla by absolute majority vote in 2 rounds if needed, 10 members appointed by the monarch, 4 women elected by the members if representation of elected women is less than 30%; members serve 5-year terms)
+House of Assembly (70 seats statutory, current 69; 59 members directly elected in single-seat constituencies or tinkhundla by absolute majority vote in 2 rounds if needed, 10 members appointed by the monarch, 4 women, one each representing each region, elected by the members if representation of elected women is less than 30%, and 1 ex-officio member - the attorney general; members serve 5-year terms)

-election results: Senate - percent of seats by party - NA; seats by party - NA; composition - men 20, women 10, percent of women 33.3%
+Senate - percent of seats by party - NA; seats by party - NA; composition - men 17, women 13, percent of women 43%

-Judicial Branch: highest court(s): the Supreme Court of the Judicature comprising the Supreme Court (consists of the chief justice and at least 5 justices) and the High Court (consists of the chief justice - ex officio - and at least 4 justices); note - the Supreme Court has jurisdiction in all constitutional matters
+Judicial Branch: highest court(s): Supreme Court (consists of the chief justice and at least 4 justices) and the High Court (consists of the chief justice - ex officio - and 4 justices); note - the Supreme Court has jurisdiction in all constitutional matters

-judge selection and term of office: justices of the Supreme Court of the Judicature appointed by the monarch on the advice of the Judicial Service Commission or JCS, a judicial advisory body consisting of the Supreme Court Chief Justice, 4 members appointed by the monarch, and the JCS head; justices of both courts eligible for retirement at age 65 with mandatory retirement at age 75 for Supreme Court justices and at age 70 for High Court justices
+judge selection and term of office: justices of the Supreme Court and High Court appointed by the monarch on the advice of the Judicial Service Commission (JSC), a judicial advisory body consisting of the Supreme Court Chief Justice, 4 members appointed by the monarch, and the chairman of the Civil Service Commission; justices of both courts eligible for retirement at age 65 with mandatory retirement at age 75

 subordinate courts: magistrates' courts; National Swazi Courts for administering customary/traditional laws (jurisdiction restricted to customary law for Swazi citizens)

-Regions or States: 4 districts; Hhohho, Lubombo, Manzini, Shiselweni
+Regions or States: 4 regions; Hhohho, Lubombo, Manzini, Shiselweni

-African United Democratic Party or AUDP [Stanley MAUNDZISA]
+African United Democratic Party or AUDP [Stanley S. MALINDZISA]

-Ngwane National Liberatory Congress or NNLC [Alvit DLAMINI]
+Ngwane National Liberatory Congress or NNLC [Sibongile MAZIBUKO]

-People's United Democratic Movement or PUDEMO [Mario MASUKU]
+People's United Democratic Movement or PUDEMO [Mlungisi MAKHANYA]

 International Law Organization Participation: accepts compulsory ICJ jurisdiction with reservations; non-party state to the ICCt